cancervariants/variation-normalization/README.md

 flask run
 ```

-## Fronted
+## Frontend

 Varlex includes a simple fronted that can be used for basic exploration of its features.
-It requires `yarn` wich can be installed with `npm install yarn` or via `brew`
+It requires `yarn` wich can be installed with `npm install yarn` or via `brew`.

 ### Installation/Running
-From the _frontend_ directory of the repository
+From the _frontend_ directory of the repository:
 ```
 yarn start
 ```